cloudfoundry/credhub/docs/README.md

 * **Luna HSM encryption provider support**

     The goal of this initiative is to provide support for using a Luna hardware security module (HSM) as an encryption provider.
+Additional information can be [found here.](https://github.com/pivotal-cf/credhub-release/blob/master/docs/configure-luna-hsm.md)

     **Status**: Released in v1.0.0

+* **CredHub client library for Java**

+    The goal of this initiative is to provide a supported Java client library for CredHub.
+Additional information can be [found here.](https://projects.spring.io/spring-credhub/)

+    **Status**: Completed

 * **Integration with Pivotal Ops Manager**